-- 107 The justification related to the threat "Memory Access Violation, (AUG4.T.Mem-Access)" is as follows: - 108 According to AUG4.O.Mem-Access the TOE must enforce the dynamic memory segmentation and protection so that access of software to memory areas is controlled.
+- The justification related to the threat "Memory Access Violation, (AUG4.T.Mem-Access)" is as follows: - According to AUG4.O.Mem-Access the TOE must enforce the dynamic memory segmentation and protection so that access of software to memory areas is controlled.
 Any restrictions are to be defined by the Security IC Embedded Software.
-Thereby security

-109 The added objective for the TOE AUG4.O.Mem-Access does not introduce any contradiction in the security objectives for the TOE.
+Thereby security violations caused by accidental or deliberate access to restricted data (which may include code) can be prevented (refer to AUG4.T.Mem-Access).
+The threat AUG4.T.Mem-Access is therefore removed if the objective is met. - The added objective for the TOE AUG4.O.Mem-Access does not introduce any contradiction in the security objectives for the TOE.

-6.3.2 TOE threats "Application code confidentiality", "Application data confidentiality", "Application code integrity", "Application data integrity"
+6.3.2 TOE threat "Application code confidentiality"

-- 110 The justification related to the threats "Application code confidentiality, (T.Confid-Applic-Code)", "Application data confidentiality, (T.Confid-Applic-Data)", "Application code integrity, (T.Integ-Applic-Code)", and "Application data integrity, (T.Integ-Applic-Data)" is as follows: - 111 Since O.Firewall requires that the TOE ensures isolation of code and data between a sensitive application and the other applications, the code and data of the sensitive application is protected against unauthorised disclosure and modification, therefore T.Confid-Applic-Code, T.Confid-Applic-Data, T.Integ-Applic-Code, and T.Integ-Applic-Data are covered by O.Firewall. - 112 The added objective for the TOE O.Firewall does not introduce any contradiction in the security objectives for the TOE.
+- The justification related to the threat "Application code confidentiality, (T.Confid-Applic-Code)" is as follows: - Since O. Firewall requires that the TOE ensures isolation of code between the Protected Application and the other applications, the code of he Protected Application is protected against unauthorised disclosure, therefore T. Confid-Applic-Code is covered by O. Firewall. - The added objective for the TOE O.Firewall does not introduce any contradiction in the security objectives for the TOE.